giis-uniovi/retorch/README.md

 ## Acknowledgments

-This work has been developed under the TestBUS (PID2019-105455GB-C32) project supported by the [Ministry of Science and Innovation (SPAIN)](https://www.ciencia.gob.es/)
+This work has been developed under the TestBUS (PID2019-105455GB-C32) and project supported by the [Ministry of Science and Innovation (SPAIN)](https://www.ciencia.gob.es/)